bitbound/InstaTech_Client/README.md

 The cross-platform version is larger than the WPF and uses an installer.
 However, it works on all versions of Windows, Linux, and Mac.
 It's built with Electron (http://electron.atom.io).

+### InstaTech Server
+**Compatibility:** Windows 8/10 Pro or Enterprise, Windows Server 2012+.

+The source code for the InstaTech Server is not made public.
+However, you can download a trial version at https://instatech.org/Downloads.

 ### Remote Control
 The WPF client and cross-platform client, when launched, will generate a random session code.
 Enter that code into the web-based remote control to view the remote computer and/or take control.
-I haven't yet open-sourced the server code, but I might in the future.

-Computers that have the Windows service will show up in the Unattended mode.
-This is currently inaccessible in the demo.
-A private InstaTech server is required for it.
+Computers that have the Windows service will show up in the Unattended mode and the Computer Hub of the InstaTech Server.

 The remote control tool is currently located at https://demo.instatech.org/Remote_Control.